 In this example notice how the ads at “other” positions have performed at significantly lower CPA and higher conversion rate vs “Top” position.

 Seeing your ads on no.1 position in google search sounds great, right?
 Indeed it does.
-However, ranking on top also means you are paying highest cost per click among other advertisers.
-This may get maximum impression share, traffic and conversions.
+However, ranking on top also means you are paying the highest cost per click among other advertisers.
+This may get maximum impression share, traffic, and conversions.
 However when on a limited budget and CPA target, this strategy might not be a good one.

 If your ads instead were shown on #3 position, you would be paying a much lower cost per click and therefore much lower cost per conversion as well.
-This is of course a logical scenario but still just an assumption.
+This is, of course, a logical scenario but still just an assumption.

-The Top vs Others report in Adwords.
+The Top vs Others reports in Adwords.

-Again, it’s time you asked your PPC agency to include this metric in your reports and make a data driven recommendation about the best performing ad position for your campaigns.
+Again, it’s time you asked your PPC agency to include this metric in your reports and make a data-driven recommendation about the best performing ad position for your campaigns.

 Greetings, You did it!
 You can now speak the language of your PPC agency.
 Keeping track of these 11 Adwords PPC metrics can help you stay on top of how your campaigns are performing and hold your PPC agency accountable like never before.

 Do you think some of these metrics may not be applicable to your business and campaigns?
 Please share your concerns in the comments below and I will be glad to explain further.